CCICB/disTIL/README.md

 #### Outputs

-- *EPIC Deconvolution Results:* a CSV file containing the cell fractions predicted by EPIC
+- *EPIC Deconvolution Results*: a CSV file containing the cell fractions predicted by EPIC
-- *quanTIseq Deconvolution Results:* a CSV file containing the cell fractions predicted by quanTIseq
+- *quanTIseq Deconvolution Results*: a CSV file containing the cell fractions predicted by quanTIseq

+# Acknowledgements
+* A/Prof Mark Cowley oversees the project
+* Rachel Bowen-James developed disTIL in 2021
+* Weilin (Alan) Wu worked on disTIL in 2022
+* Chelsea Mayoh provided helpful advice since 2021
+* Joe Paulson from Genentech provided helpful advice in 2021
+* Ana Rodriquez from Roche provided helpful discussions in 2021

+# Funding
+We would like to acknowledge Luminesce Alliance – Innovation for Children’s Health for its contribution and support.
+Luminesce Alliance, is a not-for-profit cooperative joint venture between the Sydney Children’s Hospitals Network, the Children’s Medical Research Institute, and the Children’s Cancer Institute.
+It has been established with the support of the NSW Government to coordinate and integrate paediatric research.
+Luminesce Alliance is also affiliated with the University of Sydney and the University of New South Wales Sydney.